Europe launches first satellite in huge earth observation project

+BRIEF-Bulletproof Group says Paula Kensington FCCA has been appointed to commence as CFO

+* Paula Kensington FCCA has been appointed to commence as the company’s chief financial officer Source text for Eikon: Further company coverage:

-DARMSTADT, Germany Europe will on Thursday launch the first of six satellites forming part of the multi-billion-euro Copernicus Earth observation project that could offer valuable images in the event of a natural disaster or even a plane crash.
+DARMSTADT, Germany, April 3 Europe will on Thursday launch the first of six satellites forming part of the multi-billion-euro Copernicus Earth observation project that could offer valuable images in the event of a natural disaster or even a plane crash.

 The Sentinel-1 satellite, to be sent into Earth's orbit from Europe's spaceport in French Guiana, will be used to monitor sea ice, oil spills and land use and to respond to emergencies such as floods and earthquakes.